thisarray/memorygame/README.md

 ![Screenshot of the memory card game](http://www.penguintutor.com/projects/images/memorygame01.png)

-The cards are designed around classic retro computer games from the 1980s.
+The cards are based on photographs taken in The Lake District in the UK.

 ## Install
 Requires Pygame Zero to be installed (included on Raspberry Pi).